FIRST DAYS LIVING IN ROME

 Cold cuts at Ambasciata D’Abruzzo

 Trying to remember the time difference from Rome and California, Jaime programmed both times on the lock screen of his phone.
 At 02:30 am I woke up to Jaime showering and asked him why he was up.
 Jaime glanced at his phone and saw 05:30.
-Planning to wake up at 06:30 am anyway, he decided to get up since 05:30 am was only an hour difference.
+Planning to wake up at 06:30 am anyway.
 Right away, we realized he looked at the 05:30 pm California time.
 Anxious for his first day at the work and the dogs’ arrival, neither of us could fall back asleep.
 We both left the hotel around 08:00 am and he went on his way to Naples and I went to the airport to retrieve the dogs from customs.

 Other than Jaime checking in with his chain of command and me picking up the dogs (YAY), the day was rather uneventful.
 When we got home, we both crashed and then ordered sushi delivery for dinner.
 At least we confirmed the sushi in Rome is legit.

 We woke up early, FaceTimed some family, and headed out for the day right as the sun was rising.
 Before noon, we had walked 8 miles, visited Trevi Fountain, Pantheon, and the Campo de’ Fiori market.
 Trevi Fountain and Pantheon lived up to everything you’ve ever heard about them: grand, beautiful, unbelievable.
 Campo de Fiori had amazing oils, spices,

 Tomato and mozzarella pizza sandwich